 Discreet, efficient, cost-effective – I love this idea as alternative heating to radiators.

 Simply run heating pipes along the bottom of your walls (maybe have a plumber do this for you!), cover with Thermaskirt, and – ta-da! – discreet heating, done!
-Check out this post for tips on selecting the best method of fixing skirting to the wall for a professional finish.

 I’m sure it’s not quite so affordable if regular radiators have already been fitted, but I definitely like the concept.
 I’m not sure it would be a great idea with young children unfortunately, but one to bank for the future when we’re rich enough to build that home I mentioned above perhaps… One can dream, right?!